n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai.md

 Some operations allow you to connect tools.
 [Tools](https://docs.n8n.io/advanced-ai/examples/understand-tools/) act like addons that your AI can use to access extra context or resources.

-Clicking the Tools connector for these operations will let you browse the available n8n tools to add tools sub-nodes.
+Select the **Tools** connector to browse the available tools and add them.

 Once you add a tool connection, the OpenAI node becomes a root node, allowing it to form a cluster node with the tools sub-nodes.
 See [Node types](/integrations/builtin/node-types/#cluster-nodes) for more information on cluster nodes and root nodes.